fs4r/unity_ml_cars/README.md

 The Neural Network is trained using a Genetic Algorithm.
 There's no special library used, every component (Genetic Algorithm, Neural Network, Race Track Generator are implemented using plain C#)

+## Visualization of trained agent

 ![Trained Agent](demo/without_laser.gif)

+## Visualization of depth sensor on trained agent

 ![Depth sensor visualization](demo/with_laser.gif)